germanasergi/DeltaTwin-od-mucilage/README.md

 # DeltaTwin Mucilage Detection

-DestinE DeltaTwin workflow creation/run/publish for mucilage detection using Sentinel-2 products
+DestinE DeltaTwin workflow creation/run/publish for mucilage detection using Sentinel-2 products.
+For a detailed explanation on the DeltaTwin, see at: [DeltaTwin Doc](https://deltatwin.destine.eu/docs/introduction)

 ## Table of Contents